 With this in mind, the Food and Drug Administration (FDA) implemented new sunscreen labeling regulations in 2012.
 The new rules cracked down on products inaccurately labeled "broad-spectrum" and required that products change their terminology from "waterproof" or "sweatproof" to "water-resistant" or "sweat-resistant."

 Consumers may also notice fewer formulas promising astronomically high SPF ratings.
 The FDA has proposed limiting sunscreens to SPF 50+, but has yet to implement such a requirement.
 Environmental Working Group also warns that high SPF values don't reflect whether or how well the product protects against UVA rays.
 The high SPF value may also cause consumers to stay out in the sun longer or reapply less often -- potentially causing more damage than if they'd used a lower SPF sunscreen.

+There are two types of skin-damaging ultraviolet (UV) rays: UVB and UVA rays.
 UVA rays are longer (320 to 400 nanometers) and penetrate the skin at deeper levels than UVB rays, causing long-term damage associated with signs of aging and skin cancer.
 According to the Skin Cancer Foundation, these rays are "present with relatively equal intensity during all daylight hours throughout the year, and can penetrate clouds and glass."

 Physical sunscreens are made with minerals (titanium dioxide and zinc oxide) that form a natural, protective layer on the skin that blocks the sun's harmful rays.
-Chemical sunscreens (avobenzone, Mexoryl SX and Tinosorb) absorb UV rays.
-It's important to note that some chemical SPF sunscreens, including the commonly used oxybenzone, can protect only against a portion of UVA waves (those in the lower end of the UVA spectrum).
+They're often used in natural sunscreens.
+The downside of these natural ingredients is that they can often be difficult to rub in.
+Chemical sunscreens (avobenzone, Mexoryl SX and Tinosorb), on the other hand, absorb UV rays, preventing most of them from reaching the skin.